mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 ## The Situation

-Over the past couple months, my team has been merging two codebases into the same Github repo.
-The process was fairly simple: two Ember Apps that can be merged into one.
+Over the past couple months, my team has been merging two codebases into the same git repository.
+The work was fairly simple: two [Ember.js](https://emberjs.com) apps that can be merged into one.
 The apps have a few differences that can be handled with some `if` statements or by consolidating behaviors.
 For example, if they use different versions of a dependency, it's easy enough to pick the more recent one, test and move on.

 ## The Bug